 The Mailman decides to answer some of the most common questions about Santa Claus, and tells us about a small baby named Kris who was left on the doorstep of the Kringle family (toymakers).
 When Kris grew up, he wanted to deliver toys to the children of Sombertown.
 But its Burgermeister (Herr Meisterburger) is too mean to let that happen.
 And to make things worse, there's an evil wizard named Winter who lives between the Kringles and Sombertown, but Kris manages to melt Winter's heart (as well as the comely schoolteacher's) and deliver his toys.Written by

-One of the kids watching the Burgermister burn their toys are smiling, even though they are all meant to be crying; when the kid's toys were confiscated for the first time, that same kid which said, "We'll never play again" is still smiling.
+One of the kids watching the Burgermeister burn their toys is smiling, even though they are all meant to be crying; when the kid's toys were confiscated for the first time, the kid which said "we'll never play again" is still smiling.
 Someone forgot to change the models.
 See more »

 [...]
 See more »

 20 of 24 people found this review helpful.

 Was this review helpful to you?